 - (1) "AFFO modified" is a measure not defined by International Financial Reporting Standards ("IFRS").
 AFFO modified is an internal measure of operating performance used by the CGN Committee and the Board to measure organizational performance against pre-set targets.
 Granite calculates AFFO modified as FFO adjusted for unusual and non-recurring items and the annualized impact of any unbudgeted dispositions in the performance period, all adjusted on a constant currency basis.
 Since non-IFRS measures do not have standardized meanings prescribed by IFRS, they may not be comparable to similar measures reported by other issuers.
 For a discussion of FFO, see "- Cost of Management". - (2) "SPNOI cash basis" (same property net operating income) is a measure not defined by IFRS.
 SPNOI cash basis refers to the net operating income on a cash basis for those properties owned by Granite throughout the entire current and prior year periods under comparison.
-SPNOI cash basis excludes properties that were acquired, disposed of, classified as properties under or held for development or assets held for sale during the periods under comparison. - (3) See "- Other Considerations in Respect of STIP Awards" below.
+SPNOI - cash basis excludes properties that were acquired, disposed of, classified as properties under or held for development or assets held for sale during the periods under comparison.